szho42/xnat-docker-compose/README.md

 * 80 (http)    - to all IPs users will access your XNAT from (typically all IPs, i.e. 0.0.0.0/0)
 * 443 (https)  -       "          "          "          "          "          "          "
-* 8104 (DICOM) - to the IPs of devices you will send DICOMs to XNAT DICOM receiver
+* 8104 (DICOM) - to the IPs of devices you will send DICOMs to XNAT DICOM receiver from

 The latest versions of the following packages